How AR Will Redefine FOOH Advertising in 2025

 How AR and FOOH Are Changing Advertising

-Maybe you have already come across interactive ads, and lenses that let you virtually try on products in-store, making AR already a huge part of customers’ daily lives.
+Perhaps you’ve seen interactive ads or lenses that let you try on products.
+AR is already a significant part of customers’ daily shopping experiences.
 The immersiveness of the AR experience is what makes it such a natural fit for Fake Out of Home.
-While AR brings personalization and interactivity, FOOH delivers the wow-factor and sets the stage through ads with clever interactive storytelling and outworldly visuals on social media.

 Want to see more great FOOH Advertising examples?
 Check out our CGI Ad Library.

-The ad featured a massive 3D CGI poster placed in a digital space, complete with a QR code encouraging viewers to “Scan and Win.”
-Then, out of nowhere, a giant box flies into the scene and spills hundreds of smiley balls that fill the digital space, tumble out onto the streets, and float up into the sky.
-The ad ends with the tagline, “Together is better.
-In every GigaKombi.”
+The ad displayed a giant 3D CGI poster in a digital setting.
+It had a QR code inviting viewers to “Scan and Win.”
+Out of nowhere, a giant box zooms in and dumps hundreds of smiley balls.
+They scatter across the digital space, bounce onto the streets, and drift up into the sky.

-This Fake Out of Home ad gave people a glimpse of what the AR experience would feel like.
-When you scanned the QR code in real life, you’d unlock an interactive 360-degree AR world on your phone.
-You’d see virtual emojis, balloons, and even a 3D wheel showing Vodafone’s GigaKombi products, all blending seamlessly into your surroundings through your phone’s camera.
+You’d spot virtual emojis, balloons, and a 3D wheel for Vodafone’s GigaKombi products.
+And they fit right into your surroundings thanks to your phone’s camera.
 It’s a perfect example of how FOOH Advertising and AR can complement each other in amplifying the customer experience both online and in the real world.

 4 Reasons Why AR is the Perfect Fit for Fake OOH Advertising

 AR and FOOH Advertising are transforming the advertising landscape in ways that weren’t possible even a few years ago.
-With AR’s ability to turn passive observers into active participants and FOOH’s hyperrealistic visuals grabbing attention like no other, their combination is setting the stage for immersive campaigns that redefine engagement.
-Here’s how AR will revolutionize FOOH in 2025:
+AR makes observers into participants, while FOOH’s eye-catching visuals capture attention with ease.
+Together, they create immersive campaigns that change the way we connect.

 1. Interactive and personalized engagement

-AR takes fake OOH Advertising to a whole new level by making them interactive and engaging.
-Instead of just watching an ad, you can actively interact with it in the real world using AR.
+AR takes fake OOH Advertising to a whole new level by making it interactive and engaging.
+Instead of watching an ad, you can actively interact with it in the real world using AR.
 Take the Vodafone campaign from earlier as an example.
-The FOOH ad showed what the AR experience would feel like when scanning the QR code – objects coming to life from the billboard onto the streets, and maybe even offering rewards like discounts or freebies at nearby stores.

-This type of experience creates a deeper connection with the brand because the audience isn’t just passively watching your Fake Out of Home ad; they’re experiencing the campaign as a whole.
 And when people do visit your campaign in person after seeing the FOOH ad, the AR experience feels personal and rewarding.
 It doesn’t come off as clickbait because FOOH does a better job of showcasing AR ads in an authentic and engaging way.

-And it doesn’t stop there.
-Your FOOH ad can also draw attention beyond the physical location, bringing in more eyes and engagement from people who might not have visited otherwise.
-While it may not directly boost interaction with the OOH ad itself, your brand gets more visibility and is seen as a pioneer for doing something unique and innovative.
+Although it may not directly enhance interaction with the OOH ad itself, your brand gains increased visibility and is recognized as a pioneer for undertaking something unique and innovative.

 2. Enhanced storytelling